 - Massachusetts Commission for the Blind

-Updated on Friday, July 20th, this is the Massachusetts Commission for the Blind (MCB) Information Network.
+Updated on Friday, September 21st, this is the Massachusetts Commission for the Blind (MCB) Information Network.
 This information can be accessed on the MCB Voice Information System by calling 617-626-7660.
 You may also call 800-392-6450 and say either “tape” or “telephone tape” into the speech recognition menu.
 Lastly, this weekly update is also available on "Newsline," the accessible newspaper service by pressing number 2, the local Channel, and in the "Massachusetts Commission for the Blind" section of “Newsline”.
 This update is produced by Wayne Levy.

-There are 8 updates this week:
+There are 10 updates this week (including four new updates):

 1. The Federal Emergency Management Agency (FEMA) would like to remind everyone that September is recognized as National Preparedness Month (NPM), which serves as a reminder that we all must take action to prepare, now and throughout the year, for the types of emergencies that could affect us where we live, work, and also where we visit.
 This 2018 NPM theme will be: Disasters Happen.
 Prepare Now.
 Learn How.
 The devastating hurricanes and wildfires of 2017 reminded the nation of the importance of preparing for disasters.
 Take time to learn lifesaving skills − such as CPR and first aid, check your insurance policies and coverage for the hazards you may face, such as flood, earthquakes, and tornados.
 Make sure to consider the costs associated with disasters and save for an emergency.
 Also, know how to take practical safety steps like shutting off water and gas.
 Thank you for taking time help make America more prepared for emergencies.
 You can visit https://www.ready.gov/september to learn more about NPM.